-- 1.1 In 2002 the Government introduced a single method of setting rents (the 'Rent Influencing Regime'), based on the same rent 'formula' known as Target Rents.
+1.1 In 2002 the Government introduced a single method of setting rents (the 'Rent Influencing Regime'), based on the same rent 'formula' known as Target Rents.
 This meant that the rent for all housing association and local authority properties should reflect the relative property value and the relative average income of people living in the same county.
-In 2011 the government introduced 'affordable rent' permitting rents inclusive of service charges to be set at up to 80% of market rent where homes are delivered under a housing supply delivery agreement between The Cambridge Housing Society Limited (CHS) and Homes England. - 1.2 This policy covers rent setting for all CHS housing stock, except shared ownership which has a separate policy and is excluded from the Rent Standard.
-CHS must set rents and service charges in accordance with the government's Policy Statement on Rents for Social Housing 2022 and the Regulator's 2020 Rent Standard (which was replaced for 2023 only by the 2023 Rent Standard).
+In 2011 the government introduced 'affordable rent' permitting rents inclusive of service charges to be set at up to 80% of market rent where homes are delivered under a housing supply delivery agreement between The Cambridge Housing Society Limited (CHS) and Homes England.

+1.2 This policy covers rent setting for all CHS housing stock, except shared ownership which has a separate policy and is excluded from the Rent Standard.
+CHS must set rents and service charges in accordance with the government's Policy Statement on Rents for Social Housing (last updated 2022); and for 2025 - 26 only, the Limit on annual rent increases 2025 - 26 published December 2024.

-- 1.3 The RSH Rent Standard of 2020 is expected to be in effect until 2025.
-The Standard sets an annual inflation increase of no more than the Consumer Prices Index (CPI) for September of the preceding year, plus 1%.
+1.3 The RSH Rent Standard of 2020 - 2025 will be replaced by a new Rent Standard from April 2026 after a period of consultation with the sector.
+The Rent Standard from 2026 is expected to continue to permit social housing rents to increase by the Consumer Prices Index (CPI) for September of the preceding year, plus 1%.
 Any mention of CPI in this policy refers to the same value i.e. preceding September.

-The 2020 Rent Standard follows the Government's Direction to the Regulator of February 2019, published alongside a comprehensive policy statement that covers rent setting in both private registered providers and local authorities.
-The Rent Standard was revised in 2023 to apply a cap on general needs social and affordable rent increases below CPI plus 1% for one year only. - 1.5 CHS is committed to ensuring that the rent levels charged for all homes provide value for money by delivering good quality services with high levels of customer satisfaction.
+1.5 CHS is committed to ensuring that the rent levels charged for all homes provide value for money by delivering good quality services with high levels of customer satisfaction.
 CHS is also conscious of the need to balance the affordability of rents with its ability to provide critical services for residents and to invest in new and existing homes.